 Our Free Printable Wedding Planning Checklist

 BUT.
-Sometimes what you need is a lot of detail, and a lot of options… particularly 2020, when things are changing every single day.
-And sometimes you want something you can write on, check things off, and scribble all over, so you don’t miss anything… even when things change a mile a minute.
+Sometimes what you need is a lot of detail, and a lot of options, and sometimes you want something you can write on, check things off, and scribble all over, so you don’t miss anything… even when things change a mile a minute.
 (Funny story about how I forgot that I had to pay for postage on our wedding invitations, hahahaha sob.)
 So finally we’ve created a free printable full wedding checklist for you.
-Actually, we created an ebook with every single wedding checklist you could possibly need (think: 12-month, 6-month, day-of, elopement, and one for all you #CovidCouples when things are changing).
+Actually, we created an ebook with every single wedding checklist you could possibly need (think: 12-month, 6-month, day-of, elopement, and there’s even one in there that’s more specific to #CovidCouples, because while we’re on the other side, things still are… ahem… different).

 Download your free ebook with every wedding planning checklist you could ever need right here.

-We’ve structured these checklists around the super quick elopement or micro-wedding timeline (heyyyyy #pandemicweddings), as well as a twelve-month and a six-month planning process.
-However, you might be planning for two years from now when we all hope things get back to normal, or for three months out.
-That’s fine!
+We’ve structured these checklists around the super quick elopement or micro-wedding timeline, as well as a twelve-month and a six-month planning process—because the reality is that every wedding is different and so every planning process is different.
 Feel free to adjust these timelines—stretch it out and do it leisurely, or cut all the stuff you can’t be bothered with and do it in a few months.
 Likewise, remember that just because something is on the list, it does not mean that you have to do it.

 How To Use This wedding planning Checklist